rbisdorff/Digraph3/docSphinx/tutorial.rst

     Preordering       : 5.17954
     Decomposing       : 72.29356

-10-tiling and locally ranking a million decision alternatives evaluated on 21 incommensurable criteria by balancing an economic, an environmental and a societal objective takes thus less than 3 minutes with 28 computing cores and a memory occupation of less than 60GB.
+10-tiling and locally ranking a million decision alternatives evaluated on 21 incommensurable criteria by balancing an economic, an environmental and a societal objective takes thus less than 3 minutes with 28 computing cores and a shared CPU memory occupation of less than 60GB.
 The performances of the five best-ranked alternatives are listed below.

     >>> tp.showPerformanceTableau(actionsSubset=qr.boostedRanking2[:5])
     *----  performance tableau -----*